publiccodenet/about/activities/member-relations/user-mapping/senior-civil-servants.md

 Negative reasons for why they might be interested in our work:

-* vendor lock in leads to costly maintenance
+* vendor lock-in leads to costly maintenance
 * policy changes impossible to implement in closed, constrained software
 * software, contractor or genius empoloyee can suddenly vanish
 * no technological sovereignty (tech dependence)